Itrabo

 History

-In addition to festivals during August and February, Ítrabo also celebrates Culture week each April; an event that includes a wine festival in which local wines and foods are enjoyed.
-Without doubt the most important historical site in Ítrabo is the main church, la iglesia de 'Nuestra Señora del Carmen' and the Hermitage of the 'Virgen de la Salud' that flanks it.
+In addition to festivals during August and February, trabo also celebrates Culture week each April; an event that includes a wine festival in which local wines and foods are enjoyed.
+Without doubt the most important historical site in trabo is the main church, la iglesia de 'Nuestra Seora del Carmen' and the Hermitage of the 'Virgen de la Salud' that flanks it.
 Built in the 17th Century, the church and hermitage house the image of the saint which is paraded through the village during festivals.
-Also of note is the town's pretty fountain and public wash place which is still used as a meeting place by many inhabitants.Written by: Costa Tropical Internet
+Also of note is the town's pretty fountain and public wash place which is still used as a meeting place by many inhabitants.Images from Itrabo

 Towns close to Itrabo